GPS NAVIGATION & SAFETY

 - Ride with GPS has offline maps for your Android or I Phone, Voice navigation and you can download all Loops with one click.

 - GPS Tracks, Maps and cue sheet link will be emailed to all participants by the 1st of August.

-See red links for more Features and Info on RIDE with GPS
+See the ORANGE LINKS for more Features and Info on RIDE with GPS

 Features below are available to Exit Tours Club members on Club rides with Ride with GPS